DiLiubarets/quartz_blog/content/posts/Excel/Pivot Table with VBA.md

     Dim pivotTable As PivotTable
     Dim pivotRange As Range
     Dim pivotDestination As Range
+    Dim pSlicersCaches As SlicerCaches
-    Dim slicerCache1 As SlicerCache
+    Dim sSlicerCache1 As SlicerCache
-    Dim slicerCache2 As SlicerCache
+    Dim sSlicerCache2 As SlicerCache

-    On Error Resume Next
+    Dim sSlicer1 As Slicer
+    Dim sSlicer2 As Slicer
+    Dim wb As Workbook

+    Set wb = ThisWorkbook
     Set wsData = ThisWorkbook.Worksheets("Vacashing Data")
     If wsData Is Nothing Then
         MsgBox "Source data worksheet not found!", vbCritical